biphasic/website/content/posts/morocco-desert-2025/index.md

 When I was 22, I went to New Zealand with my dad and experienced one of the most memorable star gazing nights on Mount Cook, with stars visible down to the horizon, in the clear skies of a no flight zone.
 It was magical, and I wanted to do something similar with my wife.
 Star gazing is best done in remote places, and because I had never been to the African continent, I thought why not go to the desert?
 I looked up the date for New Moon, when the night is darkest, 6 months in advance.
 This is how our trip to the Moroccan desert came about.

 From London, we flew directly to Ouarzazate, which is east of the Atlas mountains.
-In our rented car, we drove via Tinghir to Merzouga, to make our way to the Sahara via the _route of 1000 Kasbahs_, which are traditional fortresses, often made of earth and clay, that served as residences for leaders and defenses against invasions between the 17th to 19th century.
+In our rented car from [Zizdra Tours](https://zizdratours.com/#), which we were very happy with, we drove via Tinghir to Merzouga, to make our way to the Sahara via the _route of 1000 Kasbahs_, which are traditional fortresses, often made of earth and clay, that served as residences for leaders and defenses against invasions between the 17th to 19th century.
 You can find a [list](https://maps.app.goo.gl/TNmGZPe5RD9PrQPf8?g_st=ac) of all the hotels we stayed at and places we visited.

 ![Route through the desert](photos/gmaps.png)
 *Our [route](https://maps.app.goo.gl/dY68ydCaDhZusHCD9) from Ouarzazate to Errachidia by car in 8 days.
 It was about 500km in total.*